 Many British visitors choose to drive, as it’s just a three hour drive from Calais, and two and a half hours from Dieppe.

-The new air pollution policy means that British tourists driving their own car into the City of Light for enlightenment, fine dining, culture or to soak up its historic landmarks have until 31 March to display a sticker.
+The new air pollution policy means that British tourists driving their own car into the City of Light for enlightenment, fine dining, culture or to soak up its historic landmarks must display a vignette between 8am and 8pm.

 How does the Crit’Air scheme work?

-Vehicles wishing to drive in Paris, Lyon or Grenoble between 8am and 8pm, Monday to Friday, must display a Crit’Air vignette.
+Vehicles wishing to drive in Paris, Lille, Strasbourg, Lyon, Toulouse or Grenoble between 8am and 8pm, Monday to Friday, must display a Crit’Air vignette.

 France’s ministry for the environment and energy has based the sticker system around European Union vehicle emissions standards.
 These dictate the maximum level of pollutants that vehicles may emit to be certified for sale, and were introduced in 1991, as ‘Euro 1’.
 The latest, Euro 6, came into force in September, 2015.